serverless/components/README.md

 **Serverless Components** is a framework for provisioning and composing cloud services into higher-level abstractions, like features and applications.

-It depends on external [Components](https://www.github.com/serverless-components), which are javascript libraries that know how to provision themselves.
+It depends on external [Components](https://www.github.com/serverless-components), which are javascript libraries that can provision themselves.

 You can use Components programmatically with a `serverless.js` file: